prechelt/anwesende/README.md

     docker-compose -f production.yml run --rm django python manage.py delete_outdated_data
     docker-compose -f production.yml exec postgres backup
     ```
+11. Purely optional:
-11. There is a simple, stand-alone load testing script in
+    There is a simple, stand-alone load testing script in
     `anwesende/room/tests/loadtest.py`
     with which you can optionalle get a rough estimate of
     your server's performance.